 Minor in Jazz Studies

 This program is designed for students who have chosen another field of study as a major, but who wish to elect a minor in jazz and contemporary music.
 Students whose post-college plans include playing in jazz, rock, or blues bands will find this program especially suited to them.
 The nucleus of the program consists of private lessons and ensembles under faculty direction.
-Further experience is gained in the jam sessions held each week.
 Course work includes basic tune writing, a survey of jazz styles, and an introduction to recording studio technology.

 Prerequisite Courses: (3 cr.)